zhang-jinghua/zhang-jinghua.github.io/_pages/about.md

 # 🔥 News
+- 2025/03/13: &nbsp;🥳🥳🥳 One undergraduate's paper is accepted by <a href="https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence">Engineering Applications of Artificial Intelligence.
 - 2025/03/03: &nbsp;🎉🎉🎉 One paper is accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221020">IEEE Journal of Biomedical and Health Informatics.
 - 2025/02/15: &nbsp;🥳🥳🥳 One undergraduate's paper is accepted by <a href="https://link.springer.com/journal/521">Neural Computing and Applications.
 - 2025/01/08: &nbsp;🔥🔥🔥 One paper is accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34">IEEE Transactions on Pattern Analysis and Machine Intelligence.